 I found that it made the cookie rather cake like so although stickier to handle I found it better to bake these babies straight away if you want the chewier middle.

-They are also at their best when eaten on the same day as baked.
-So this recipe is for 9 large cookies. an easy consumable amount in one day.
 I served these studded beauties to my children with cold glasses of milk and straws, I was really feeling the All American Mum thing……..

 Firstly cream the butter and sugar together.